-Strategic Theme Breakthrough Objective Strategic meme SHORT TERM: 12 - 18 MONTHS POPULATION AND SYSTEM Mark Mould Planned Care - to achieve 109% weighted value elective activity against a 2019/20 baseline, including specialist advice and guidance Emergency/Urgent Care: >78% of patients treated within 4 hours through the emergency care pathway OUR PEOPLE Tina Ricketts To deliver improvements in the NHS Staff Survey Results for: "I would recommend my organisation as a place to work" > 65% Staff Engagement Score > 7.1 / 10 PATIENT EXPERIENCE Sarah Herbert A 5% improvement in employees who see patient care as a top priority for UHD To increase the Friends & Family Test (FFT) and Have Your Say (HYS) feedback rates by 30% QUALITY OUTCOMES AND SAFETY Peter Wilson HSMR <100 Improve Staff Survey safety culture questions by 5% Implement UHD PSaF SUSTAINABLE SERVICES Pete Papworth To fully deliver the budgeted Efficiency Improvement Programme target with at least 80% achieved recurrently
+Strategic Theme Breakthrough Objective SHORT TERM: 12 - 18 MONTHS POPULATION AND SYSTEM Planned Care - to have no patients waiting in excess of 52 weeks on an RTT pathway to be seen and treated Emergency/Urgent Care: >77% of patients treated within 4 hours through the emergency care pathway OUR PEOPLE To deliver improvements in the NHS Staff Survey Results for: • "I would recommend my organisation as a great place to work" > 62% • Staff Engagement Score >7/10 PATIENT EXPERIENCE A 5% improvement in employees who see patient care as a top priority for UHD To increase the Friends & Family Test (FFT) and Have Your Say (HYS) feedback rates by 30% QUALITY OUTCOMES AND SAFETY HSMR <100 Improve Staff Survey safety culture questions by 5% Implement MaPSAF SUSTAINABLE SERVICES To fully deliver the budgeted Efficiency Improvement Programme target of £30.3m (4%) with at least 80% recurrent

 Progress has been made in 2023/2024 in these areas, but there is a long way to go.
 To help us get from here to there we have the following eight organisational wide and/or complex projects.
 They all need to deliver within 1 to 2 years to enable us to deliver our strategy.
 They are, each in their own right, a "blockbuster" programme with their own governance and projects.
-All are overseen by the Trust Management Group (TMG) the most senior operational group in the Trust.
+All are overseen by the Trust

+Management Group (TMG) the most senior operational group in the Trust.